atemysemicolon/SPS_Stereo/README.md

+**Code is not mine.
+The authors have released it as GPL at http://ttic.uchicago.edu/~dmcallester/SPS/index.html .
+Please cite them and access the website for current commits**

 ## SPS-Stereo: Slanted Plane Smoothing Stereo

 SPS-Stereo is a dense stereo method employing a slanted plane model.
 It jointly estimates a superpixel segmentation, boundry labels (such as occlusion boundaries), and a dense depth estimate from a pair of stereo images.